rust-lang/book/src/ch07-02-modules-and-use-to-control-scope-and-privacy.md

 are in scope and where a name your program uses was defined.

-The glob operator is often used when testing to bring everything under test into the `tests` module; we’ll talk about that in the “How to Write Tests” section of Chapter 11.
-The glob operator is also sometimes used as part of the prelude pattern; see [the standard library documentation](../std/prelude/index.html#other-preludes) for more information on that pattern.
+The glob operator is often used when testing to bring everything under test into the `tests` module; we’ll talk about that in the [“How to Write Tests”][writing-tests]<!-- ignore --> section of Chapter 11.
+The glob operator is also sometimes used as part of the prelude pattern; see [the standard library documentation](../std/prelude/index.html#other-preludes)<!-- ignore -->
+for more information on that pattern.

 ### Separating Modules into Different Files